Crisis Management Protocol

 • Encourages University employees traveling on University business to carry sufficient medical insurance for illness or accidental injury that may occur while overseas.

 • Consistent with all applicable laws, maintains good communication with all stakeholders who need to be informed in cases of serious health problems, injury, or other significant health and safety incidents.

 • Provides emergency action protocol that enables employees abroad to contact the University Police on a 24-hour basis.

 • Coordinates the on-campus action of the UofL International Travel Crisis Management Team in case of a crisis abroad involving university employees.

 Crisis management is the process of preparing for, mitigating, responding to, and recovering from a crisis situation.
 Preparation, communication, and certain administrative procedures are essential in managing a crisis.

-The Vice Provost for Diversity and International Affairs has charged the International Travel Consultant for Faculty/Staff and Group Travel at the International Center to coordinate the University’s response to a crisis.
-Once the Vice Provost for Diversity and International Affairs is informed of the situation/crisis, a coordinator will be assigned who will regularly update the Vice Provost and other relevant parties about the evolving situation.
+The Associate Vice Provost for International Affairs has charged the International Travel Consultant for Faculty/Staff and Group Travel at the International Center to coordinate the University’s response to a crisis.
+Once the Associate Vice Provost for International Affairs is informed of the situation/crisis, a coordinator will be assigned who will regularly update the Associate Vice Provost and other relevant parties about the evolving situation.